cfdp/netstofchat/README.md

 This is a sub-theme designed for netstofchat.cybhus.dk.
-It uses the custom theme called netstof as the parent theme.
+It uses the custom theme called netstof as the parent theme 7.